 - Counseling on children's advertising and privacy issues

 Ms. Thomas received a B.A. in History from Haverford College and a J.D. from the University of Chicago Law School.
-She is an avid sailboat racer and plays violin in the Chicago Bar Association Symphony Orchestra, an orchestra made up of lawyers and judges.
+She is an avid sailboat racer, plays violin in the Chicago Bar Association Symphony Orchestra, an orchestra made up of lawyers and judges, and is on the board of trustees of the Chicago Symphony Orchestra.

 - District of Columbia